awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 # Troubleshooting Image Builders<a name="troubleshooting-image-builder"></a>

-The following are possible issues you might have while using Amazon AppStream 2\.0 image builders\.
+The following are issues that might occur when you use Amazon AppStream 2\.0 image builders\.

 **Topics**
 + [I cannot connect to the internet from my image builder\.](#troubleshooting-01)